 Pressure Transmitter to Detect Burner Flame Instability

-Large-scale industrial installations such as refineries and chemical plants often have large heaters that are used in the processing of fluids and gases.
-Such heaters must now be designed to minimize NOX emissions to meet Federal clean air requirements and much research has gone into finding ways to make the burning process more efficient.
+Large-scale industrial installations such as refineries and chemical plants often have large direct-fired heaters that are used in the processing of fluids and gases.
+Such heaters must now be designed to minimize NOX emissions to meet Federal clean air requirements and much research has also gone into finding ways to make the burning process more efficient.
+Clean air is important, and even small increases in combustion efficiency can result in hundreds of thousands of dollars in fuel savings over the course of a year.

 Validyne developed a version of the DR800 that is sensitive enough to detect the low heater pressures, yet responsive enough to capture the pressure waveform prior to a flame-out condition.
 The electronics of the DR800 were modified to pass frequencies up to 50 Hz and the damping circuit was bypassed.
 The modified DR800 is capable of passing low pressure variations up to 10 Hz with no distortion.
 The DR800 is FM approved as an intrinsically safe device for Class I, Div 2, Groups B, C and D hazardous locations and is ideal for this application in oil refineries.